Prepare yourself for parenthood

 John also grills a firefighter on home & car safety.

-Father’s Ed is great.
-I am so happy I purchased the course.
-It’s exactly the type of information I was hoping to get.
+Father’s Ed has exactly the type of information I was hoping to get.
 A lot of the admin prep I never would have thought of until our baby was born, and the module on healthcare and doctors visits is just so damn good.
-John’s delivery is spot on too, watching the videos are informative and entertaining.
+John’s delivery is spot on too.

-I’ve been using all the checklists in the Father’s Ed workbook (the one for the last min pack of hospital bag was clutch) and have been using it regularly to look up information.
-It’s been very handy in quickly looking something up or for a deeper dive into a topic when necessary.
+I’ve been using all the checklists in the Father’s Ed workbook and have been using it regularly to look up information.
+Now that the baby is here, it’s been very handy as a quick reference or for a deeper dive into a topic when necessary.
 Fathercraft to the rescue again!

 9 modules to make you a skilled and confident parent